 - Individuals looking to sell personal items such as cars, computers or other merchandise must list the seller's name and phone number on the poster/flyers.

-- Student bands that wish to advertise their performance in a bar or restaurant are required to have their posters/flyers approved and will be limited to the three outside general bulletin boards along the McEwen Hall.
+- Student bands that wish to advertise their performance in a bar or restaurant are required to have their posters/flyers approved and will be limited to the two "open bulletin boards" in McEwen Hall.

 [ Back to Top ]

 Fredonia maintains a strict campus policy of not permitting advertising that promotes the indiscriminate use of alcohol to students.
-Posters/flyers that promote alcohol consumption with bar night drink specials, happy hours, drink and drown nights will not be approved, and will be removed if found on campus.
+Posters/flyers that promote alcohol consumption with bar night drink specials, happy hours, drink and drown nights will not be approved, and will be removed if found on campus or on any of the Campus' social media pages.
 Groups hosting events at a bar or restaurant are encouraged to promote theme nights (holiday themes, Senior Challenge, etc.), celebrations or bands.